-FIG. 2A illustrates an example 200A of the use of a game to support multi-user play.
+FIG. 2A illustrates an example 200A of the use of a game nicates with a haptic feedback module on the phone, and 45 to support multi-user play.
 The game program can support sending and receiving data to facilitate tracking the position of the virtual object in a play area that comprises multiple screens.
 In this example a first device 202 is interfaced to a second device 204 via a network 206.
 Network 206 may comprise a local area network, a wide area network, or may represent a direct connection between devices 202 and 204.
 By interfacing multiple devices running an instance of the game, a user can experience haptic effects when the virtual object encounters features in another user's screen.
-Such haptic effects may include haptic effects determined in accordance with a control gesture input on another user's screen.
+Such haptic effects may include haptic effects determined in accordance with a control gesture input on another user's